Pope Leo XIII: Provincial administrator (1837–1843)

-Nuncio to Belgium, 1843
+Nuncio to Belgium (1843–1846)

 In 1843, Pecci, at only 33, was appointed Apostolic Nuncio to Belgium, a position that guaranteed the cardinal's hat after completion of the tour.

 On 27 April 1843, Pope Gregory XVI appointed Pecci Archbishop and asked his Cardinal Secretary of State Lambruschini to consecrate him.
 Pecci developed excellent relations with the royal family and used the location to visit neighboring Germany, where he was particularly interested in the architectural completion of the Cologne Cathedral.

 In 1844, upon his initiative, a Belgian College in Rome was opened; 102 years later, in 1946, the future Pope John Paul II would begin his Roman studies there.
 Pecci spent several weeks in England with Bishop Nicholas Wiseman, carefully reviewing the condition of the Catholic Church in that country.

 In Belgium, the school question was sharply debated between the Catholic majority and the liberal minority.
 Pecci encouraged the struggle for Catholic schools, but he was able to win the good will of the Court not only of the pious Queen Louise but also of King Leopold I, who was strongly liberal in his views.
 The new nuncio succeeded in uniting Catholics.
 At the end of his mission, the King granted him the Grand Cordon in the Order of Leopold.

-Archbishop-Bishop of Perugia, 1846–1878
+Archbishop-Bishop of Perugia (1846–1878)

 Papal assistant

 In 1843, Pecci had been named papal assistant.
-From 1846 to 1877, he was considered a popular and successful Archbishop-Bishop of Perugia.
+From 1846 to 1877, he was considered a popular and successful Archbishop of Perugia.
 In 1847, after Pope Pius IX granted unlimited freedom for the press in the Papal States, Pecci, who had been highly popular in the first years of his episcopate, became the object of attacks in the media and at his residence.
 In 1848, revolutionary movements developed throughout Western Europe, including France, Germany and Italy.
 Austrian, French and Spanish troops reversed the revolutionary gains but at a price for Pecci and the Catholic Church, who could not regain their former popularity.